kstolk/MMM-Bluelinky/README.md

 # MMM-Bluelinky
-Show Hyundai and Kia data on your Magic Mirror using BlueLinky npm package.
+Show Hyundai EV car data on your Magic Mirror using BlueLinky npm package.
+This package is based on the MMM-Tesla2 module.

 ## Installation
 ```bash